AIGroup2022BioOpener/BioProver/README.md

 The backend uses ElasticFace and PocketFace models to do face recognition, which mainly divided into the following steps:
 - Image loading
 - Face detection, including face cropping and saving images cropped.
-If no face is detected, an exception will be reported.
+If no face is detected, an exception will be reported
 - Model loading, feature vectors creation and embed based on ElasticFace/PocketFace model
 - Image similarity calculation
 - Set the threshold and do the actually matching in a verification scenario